 I always recommend the DT Comp or Sidewinder to new throwers for rotational and the Sicarii or Ronin Kunai for instinctive.

 It varies depending on the design you want.
 I try to cycle through my designs based on demand and steel availability.
 The goal plan to offer the most popular designs through this website when possible, but some designs will be limited to sprint runs and pre-sales based on steel availability.
 If the item you want is not in stock please join the wait list for notification of the next batch.
-Please keep in mind that this is a side venture for me and I work full time as an Associate at a well established Architectural firm, and am the loving Father of a young family, so lead times may vary, but are typically 4-6 week per batch.
+Please keep in mind that this is a side venture for me and I work as a sommelier, and a bonsai artist, and am the loving Father of a young family, so lead times may vary, but are typically 4-6 week per batch.

 It varies based on market availability, and design, but I like to use reclaimed mill saw blades when I can.
 I also use 5160, 6150, 1075, 80CrV2, and 8670 etc. Basically any High Carbon steel that can be heat treated reliably in house.

 My Standard finishes are “Forge Black” on new steel, and “Wabi Sabi” on reclaimed steel, which is a beautiful pitting pattern caused buy surface rust on the old saw blades.
-Premium finishes include “Satin” which is surface ground clear steel (silver in colour), “Acid etched” which is a forced rusting that creates beautiful unique patterns in the steel, and “Primal” which is a grind pattern that is made to look like a flint knapped Stone knife.
+Premium finishes include “Satin” which is surface ground clear steel (silver in colour), and “Primal” which is a grind pattern that is made to look like a flint knapped Stone knife.

 Yes and No. Scales add about 35g to the knife, which is marginal on most designs.
 On the lighter no spin knives scales can help by adding a little more weight on the handle.
 That being said, I prefer the extra grip and thickness scales provide.